Kodeslingr/ezlogr/README.md

 This version of EZlogR is compatible with Python3.6 and later.

 ## Installation
-Install EZlogR using pip or pip3: <br>
+Install EZlogR using pip (if using a Python3 virtualenv or similar) or pip3: <br>
 `pip install ezlogr`<br>
 or <br>
 `pip3 install ezlogr`